 621-68000 Thesis or Research Paper

 The thesis or research paper, optional for the master of science degree, is supervised by a major adviser and a thesis committee.
 Members of the thesis committee may be professors from other institutions.
 Following acceptance of the thesis by the committee, an external examiner is appointed by the graduate committee.
 May be repeated up to a total of 8 credits.
 2-8 credits.

 An eight-week block of supervised student teaching open only to graduate students who have met all other requirements for initial certification by the New York State Education Department.
 This course is designed to acquaint the student with practice in an approved educational environment and is supplemented by seminars on selected topics.
-Prerequisites: SLPG 62000.
+Prerequisite: 621-62000.
+4-5 credits.
 May be repeated.
-4-5 credits.